amangup/coding-bootcamp/lecture5/collections_forloop.md

 ["Saturn's day", "Thor's day", "Tyr's day", "Sun's day"]
 ```

-- This gives a convenient way to reverse any list (or string):
+- This gives us a convenient way to reverse any list (or string):

 ```python
 reverse_weekdays = weekdays[::-1]